ScaDS/faster-whisper-stt/README.md

 For the setup and required hardware / software see /1/

-After setting up, feel free to use the code below to test it.
+After setting up, feel free to use the code provided in the repo.

 *Beware*: models can use some diskspace, so keep an eye on you system-stats!